jzerick/USGS-Web-Scraper/README.md

 For CentOS deployment run the script ` webdriver/centos_chromedriver.sh `.
 CentOS deployment only needs the chromedriver since there is generally no GUI to run the full browser from a terminal.

+CentOS also needs protobuf library, but for whatever reason it doesnt install correctly on CentOS using pip.
+See here: https://blog.jeffli.me/blog/2016/12/08/install-protocol-buffer-from-source-in-centos-7/ to install it.
+It takes forever.

 ## Deployment

 TODO: Build out a Daemon that automatically gets and pushes TIFFS.
 Build out something that can 'listen' to file changes?